awei01/katsu-site-source/posts/2014-04-22-earth-day-earth-tones.md

 copyright 9tailors, LLC.

 Interested in an earth tone jacket?
 Need a light trench coat for the Spring/Summer?
 Want to glisten up your custom made suit with horn buttons and a vibrant pocket square and shirt?
-Contact a style consultant at info@9tailors.com
+Contact a style consultant at {{ site.emails.info }}

 An Earth Day Bonus?